tiffbouchard/shoppiesss/README.md

 ## Things I would want to add
 - Fix UI - some design changes that impact UX (different colours for error and success toasts/notifications)
-- Auto complete results while typing in search bar
-- Add carousel to nominations for better UX instead of just making them smaller, doesnt look good when cards just get squished
+- ~~Add carousel to nominations for better UX instead of just making them smaller, doesnt look good when cards just get squished~~